- Search The Registry

 On this date in 1738, escaped African slaves and British settlers in Central America agreed to a conflict truce.

-His experience to gain freedom created a constant surge of others all over the Americas who ran away from their captors.
-These Maroons joined together forming their own communities that served as stations for raids on white settlements.
-Their communities were generally found in remote areas protected by mountains, swamps or jungles, and often Maroons joined local Native Central Americans using their methods.
-Palisades often guarded locations and they had well-constructed defenses such as disguised paths and false routes that led to quicksand and booby traps.
-Maroon communities were called various Spanish and Portuguese terms, including palenques, quilombos, cumbes, ladeires, and mambises.
+His experience of gaining freedom created a constant surge of others across the Americas who ran away from their captors.
+These Maroons joined together, forming communities that served as stations for raids on white settlements.
+Their communities were generally found in remote areas protected by mountains, swamps, or jungles, and often Maroons joined local Native Central Americans using their methods.
+Palisades often guarded locations and had well-constructed defenses, such as disguised paths and false routes that led to quicksand and booby traps.
+Maroon communities were called by various Spanish and Portuguese terms, including palenques, quilombos, cumbes, ladeires, and mambises.

-Prior to 1700, men who had been born in Africa generally led the Maroon population; many claimed they had been Kings in their homeland.
+Before 1700, men born in Africa generally led the Maroon population; many claimed they had been Kings in their homeland.
 After 1700, Maroon leaders were often Creoles familiar with the ways of Whites and with African methods.
 The leader of the Maroon community in Jamaica was Captain Cudjoe (Kojo).
 During the 18th century, the Maroons became more powerful and settled in, among other places, the mountains of Jamaica.
 Carving out a significant area of influence, their threat to the system of slavery was clear; hence, the white planters signed a treaty with the Maroons in 1738.
 This treaty was an unlikely concession during the eighteenth century, given the dominance of the British class across the Caribbean.
-The treaty did not exclusively serve White interest.
+The treaty did not exclusively serve the white interest.
 Article three of the treaty stated that the Maroons were given 1,500 acres of Crown land.

-Another bias in the treaty includes article fourteen, which affirms that two White men shall live with the Maroons “in order to maintain a friendly correspondence with the inhabitants of this island.”
+Another bias in the treaty includes article fourteen, which affirms that two White men shall live with the Maroons “to maintain a friendly correspondence with the inhabitants of this island.”
 This was to encourage a friendly relationship between the two but gave Whites first-hand knowledge of the state of affairs in the Maroon community.
-Most important of all, the treaty also required the Maroons to act as a sort of police force for the planters, returning future runaways to the plantations, and drafting them to fight against future rebellions.
+Most importantly, the treaty also required the Maroons to act as a police force for the planters, returning future runaways to the plantations and drafting them to fight against future rebellions.

-Overall this treaty not only recognized the Maroon's and their needs, but also revealed that the British were fearful of the Maroons capabilities and ever-rising power.
+Overall, this treaty recognized the Maroons and their needs and revealed that the British feared their capabilities and ever-rising power.